Jimmy Kimmel to return to air Tuesday after outcry over suspension

 Kimmel’s show was pulled from TV schedules ‘indefinitely’ last Wednesday

-Jimmy Kimmel’s late-night show will return to ABC Tuesday evening following the host’s comments about the assassination of conservative activist Charlie Kirk.
+Jimmy Kimmel’s late-night show will return to ABC Tuesday evening following a nearly week-long suspension over the host’s comments about the assassination of conservative activist Charlie Kirk.

 Kimmel made controversial implications about the identity of Tyler Robinson, the suspected gunman behind the conservative activist’s killing, during the September 14 episode, resulting in ABC suspending his show “indefinitely.”

-Disney, the parent company of ABC, acknowledged the decision to bring back Jimmy Kimmel Live! in a statement, saying: “Last Wednesday, we made the decision to suspend production on the show to avoid further inflaming a tense situation at an emotional moment for our country.
+Disney, the parent company of ABC, acknowledged the return of Jimmy Kimmel Live! in a Monday statement, saying: “Last Wednesday, we made the decision to suspend production on the show to avoid further inflaming a tense situation at an emotional moment for our country.
 It is a decision we made because we felt some of the comments were ill-timed and thus insensitive.

 “We have spent the last days having thoughtful conversations with Jimmy, and after those conversations, we reached the decision to return the show on Tuesday.”

+“Beginning Tuesday night, Sinclair will be preempting Jimmy Kimmel Live! across our ABC affiliate stations and replacing it with news programming.
+Discussions with ABC are ongoing as we evaluate the show’s potential return,” Sinclair wrote on X.

+Kimmel has not yet addressed his suspension or subsequent return to airwaves.

-Kimmel’s comments from the September 14 episode of his show landed him in hot water.
+His comments from the September 14 episode — four days after Kirk, 31, was shot and killed while speaking at a Turning Point USA event on the Utah Valley University campus — landed him in hot water.

-The host was set to address his comments during Wednesday’s episode, which was pulled just hours before showtime.
+The host was set to address his comments during Wednesday’s episode, which was pulled by ABC just hours before showtime.

+Fellow comedian Seth Meyers called Kimmel’s anticipated return to late-night TV “great news” during the taping of his NBC show Monday.

-Kimmel’s suspension has sparked a massive debate over free speech, with several current and former late-night talk show hosts wading in, including David Letterman.
+Kimmel’s suspension has sparked a massive debate over free speech, with celebrities, politicians, and several current and former late-night talk show hosts voicing their outrage.

+Among them was former President Barack Obama, who responded with a chilling warning.

+“After years of complaining about cancel culture, the current administration has taken it to a new and dangerous level by routinely threatening regulatory action against media companies unless they muzzle or fire reporters and commentators it doesn’t like,” he wrote on X.

 By Monday afternoon — hours before Kimmel’s return to air was announced — over 400 celebrities, including Jennifer Aniston and Meryl Streep — had signed an open letter denouncing ABC’s decision to take the late-night host off the air.